aregtech/areg-sdk/docs/DEVELOP.md

 #### Model of separate processes

-This example demonstrates how to instantiate service and client running in separate processes (_Public_ service).
-It is required to have 2 projects for each process.
+This example demonstrates how to instantiate service and client in **two separate processes** to act as _Public_ service.
+This requires 2 projects for each process.
+Create empty `main.cpp` source file in 2 `multiprocess\serviceproc\src` and `multiprocess\clientproc\src` subfolder of the `helloservice`.

-> 💡 Note, the model and thread names in these 2 processes have same name, but the services differ.
+> 💡 Note, the model and thread names in these 2 processes have same name, but the service roles differ.

-Process `00_serviceproc`, instantiate service, file [./multiprocess/serviceproc/src/main.cpp](./../examples/00_helloservice/multiprocess/serviceproc/src/main.cpp)
+In file [./multiprocess/serviceproc/src/main.cpp](./../examples/00_helloservice/multiprocess/serviceproc/src/main.cpp) we declare and instantiate the _Public_ service.
 ```cpp
 /**
  * \file    multiprocess/serviceproc/src/main.cpp